A 2011 JimCarrey film based on the children's book of the same name.

 * NearlyNormalAnimal: The penguins.

-* NoAnimalsWereHarmed: Mentioned during the end credits that the penguins were not harmed, although Jim Carrey had not been so lucky.
+* NoAnimalsWereHarmed: Mentioned during the end credits that the penguins were not harmed, although Jim Carrey had not been so lucky (as shown in the theatrical poster above).

 * PetBabyWildAnimal: Many times during the film, Mr. Popper is told that he can't raise the penguins in his apartment, although it's by a zookeeper who wants to trade the penguins off to another zoo.
 In the end, [[spoiler: Mr. Popper returns the penguins to their natural habitat.]]